AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 ## Session Types

 The `session_type` field identifies the training or imaging stage of each session.
-Behavioral training sessions begin with `TRAINING_`, task sessions under the microscope begin with `OPHYS_`, and passive stimulus sessions begin with `STAGE_`.
+Behavioral training sessions begin with `TRAINING_`, sessions in well trained mice begin with `OPHYS_`, and passive stimulus sessions begin with `STAGE_`.
 The image set in use is included in the name where applicable.

 | `session_type` | Stimulus | Reward | Omissions |